TUDelft-books/CSBB-textbook/book/Quarter1/Week1_1.md

 ## Schedule

-The schedule this week includes:
+The schedule for the introduction week is quite full and complex.
+It includes:

 Monday: **Communication**